yevheniiairapetian/pokemon-app/README.md

 # Pokemon App

 ## Description
-This repository contains a simple jQuery and Bootstrap App fetching Pokemons from an external API and displaying them on the page.
+This repository contains a simple Pokemon app developed with jQuery and Bootstrap that fetches Pokemon information from the external Pokedex API and displays it on the page.

+## Features
+- Fetch Pokemon data from the Pokedex API
+- Displaying Pokemon data on the page
+- Users can click on the Pokemon button to display a modal window with the Pokemon's name, height, weight, and picture
+- Users can use the live search option to search for the Pokemon by name
+- Users can click on the _back to top_ button for quick navigation
+- The app is responsive

 ## Technologies Used
 - Javascript